 2. Payment of liability:

-The net effect of the above two journal entries is a debit to Legal fees and credit to the bank account.
+The net effect of the above two journal entries is a debit to Legal fees and a credit to the bank account.

 Conclusion: